You are here: Home > Section on Molecular Regulation

 - Michael Cashel, MD, PhD, Head, Section on Molecular Regulation

-- Tamara James, PhD, Intramural Research Training Award Fellow
+- Tamara James, PhD, Postdoctoral Intramural Research Training Award Fellow

-The research is important because this simple signal governs the fundamental ability of cells to adjust gene expression to physiological stress.
-A clinical importance for (p)ppGpp has emerged because, in many instances, bacterial pathogens survive the stress of host defenses via (p)ppGpp.
-It is now appreciated that (p)ppGpp plays key roles in enhancing virulence and in fostering antibiotic-resistant “persistence” of many bacterial pathogens, including M. tuberculosis.
-Regulation by (p)ppGpp is currently being exploited to develop new antibiotics, such as "relacin," and also provides methods for dissecting stages of pathogenesis defined by their (p)ppGpp dependence.
-It is noteworthy that (p)Gpp–deficient attenuated bacterial vaccines have proven effective in mouse models.
+The research is important because simple chemical signals can govern the fundamental ability of cells to adapt gene expression to stress.
+Thus, a therapeutic importance for (p)ppGpp has emerged.
+Most bacterial pathogens survive the stress of host defense mechanisms directly or indirectly by elaborating (p)ppGpp.
+It is also now appreciated that (p)ppGpp is a key factor for virulence as well as for pathogenic quiescence: (p)ppGpp is required for the generation of dormant antibiotic-resistant “persistence” of many bacterial pathogens, including M. tuberculosis.
+The promising antibiotic Relacin targets (p)ppGpp synthetase (Gad Glaser, Hebrew University of Jerusalem), which has already been useful as a tool for dissecting stages of pathogenesis.
+It is also noteworthy that (p)ppGpp–deficient attenuated bacterial vaccines have proven effective in models with mice and chickens.

 - Mechold U, Potrykus K, Murphy H, Murakami KS, Cashel M. Differential regulation by ppGpp versus pppGpp in Escherichia coli.
 Nucleic Acids Res 2013;41:6175-6189.

 - Vinella D, Potrykus K, Murphy H, Cashel M. Effects on growth by changes of the balance between GreA, GreB and DksA suggest mutual competition and functional redundancy in Escherichia coli.
 J Bacteriol 2012;194:261-273.